GreyLimit/StandAloneServoSolution/README.md

 # StandAloneServoSolution

+[Best viewed in RAW for the time being]

 A free standing Arduino based solution for using Servo motors to operate model railway points (model railroad switches)

 Put simply, this code is offered as a simple yet flexible way for people modelling railways to deploy Servo Motor based